 Bison Peak Summit Trail is a 12.1 mile out and back trail located near Lake George, Colorado that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.
 Dogs are also able to use this trail.